isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-bellevue-wa/index.md

 ####  Eco-Friendly Solutions

 We prioritize the use of eco-friendly and safe methods in our bed bug treatments.
-Our heat treatments are chemical-free and effective, providing a [non-toxic solution](https://pestpolicy.com/best-bed-bug-traps/) for bed bug infestations.
+Our heat treatments are chemical-free and effective, providing a [non-toxic solution](https://pestpolicy.com/best-bed-bug-traps/)for bed bug infestations.

 When chemical treatments are necessary, we use products that are safe for your family, pets, and the environment, minimizing any potential health risks.